 Previously, Dirksen worked with David Burpee, king of marigold production at the time.
 In the early 1920s, after the rise and fall of a number of attractive flowers as the fashionable rage, Burpee decided the next one should be the marigold.
 By sheer force of will he brought this about.
 The crowning achievement was to name it the national emblem.
 Somehow Burpee and Dirksen connected, though the process stalled.
 Fast forward to 2014.

 For my sins I am the only person working on this minute niche of plant history, the lives and work of people who gave us the amazing hybrids we take so much for granted.

 . . . a valuable annual should not be neglected because it is so common and easy to grow and because it was so much overdone in monotonous lines in the old bedding days.
 Many good plants have of late suffered from a kind of mistaken prejudice on this account (but) it should be remembered that if the plant was misused it was not the fault of the plant but that of the general acceptance of a poor sort of gardening.

 Gertrude Jekyll, Annuals and Biennials, 1916

-[Ed: follow the links below to read Judith's original article The Marigold of California as well as other fascinating stories she has contributed to our pages.
+[Ed: follow the links below to read Judith’s original article The Marigold in California as well as other fascinating stories she has contributed to our pages.
 This short personal account originally appeared in the San Francisco Garden Club Gazette.
 Thank you for sharing Judith!]